KDE/documentation-develop-kde-org/content/docs/plasma/theme/theme-details.md

 ```

 If you do changes to SVG files in your theme, make sure to **update the version
-number X-KDE-PluginInfo-Version** so Plasma can properly refresh its cache.
+number in `X-KDE-PluginInfo-Version`** so Plasma can properly refresh its cache.

 If your theme is not fully opaque, to improve readability of text or other
 elements, there are two options to ask the window manager to apply some effect